Bingqian: Song dynasty

 There are a far fewer number of Xiangfu Yuanbao Bingqian recorded than Bingqian versions of Xianping Yuanbao cash coins.
 The most common Xianping Yuanbao cash coins have a thickness between 2.14 – 2.6 millimeters and they tend to have a weight between 2.2 – 5.8 grams, while a Bingqian versionq of the Xianping Yuanbao can have a diameter as wide as 46.7 millimeters and weight as heavy as 73.2 grams.
 The largest recorded Xianping Yuanbao Bingqian has a diameter of 66 millimeters.

 Because Bingqian are thick, they are sometimes confused for mother coins, this is not only because of both their heavier build and in some cases their deeper cut characters.
 While in the year 2019 a "normal" Xianping Yuanbao was valued only at 2 yuan, a Bingqian Xianping Yuanbao cash coin during this same time was valued at 500 yuan on average.

-Many Bingqian have been discovered in the province of Sichuan, and its likely that they originated from this region.
+Many Bingqian have been discovered in the province of Sichuan, and it's likely that they originated from this region.

 These heavy cash coins with wide rims are not standardised in both their size and their weight, which means that a large variety of Bingqian from this period have been recorded.
 It is currently unknown whether or not Bingqian actually circulated as an actual form of currency and what their contemporary value was.